 Why I can say a raw diet is not dangerous for dogs

-I have just come across the response of a Victoria veterinarian, Dr. Chris Collis, in regard to the article “This raw deal is a good one” from the Dec.
-10 Times Colonist (posted at the end of this blog) and I feel obligated to respond.
+I have just come across the response of a Victoria veterinarian, Dr. Chris Collis, in regards to the article “This raw deal is a good one” from the Dec.
+10 Times Colonist and I feel obligated to respond.

-I too am a veterinarian licensed and practicing in British Columbia, with 24 years of clinical experience.
+I too am a veterinarian, with 24 years of clinical experience.
 In the early days of my practice, I also believed what I was taught by processed pet food companies that their food was the best.

 However, as years progressed, I observed an alarming trend where feeding processed food and even special diets was not enough to keep my patients healthy.
 I continued to see a rising number of patients suffering from allergies, obesity, diabetes, pancreatitis and a variety of organ dysfunctions and cancer.
 The paradox was, that even though I knew that eating processed food is not good for people, I somehow blindly believed what I was told - kibble was the best.